 - 3 fouls is considered an out – NO STRIKES OR BALLS

-- No more than 3 males can bat in a row
+- No more than 3 males can kick in a row

-- Females can bat multiple times within batting order to have 3-1 ratio; MUST bat in order in regards to other females
+- Females can bat multiple times within batting order to have 3-1 ratio; MUST kick in order in regards to other females

 - NO infield fly rule

-- Tagging up happens AS SOON AS the ball is TOUCHED, not caught (per MLB)
+- Tagging up happens AS SOON AS the ball is CAUGHT

 - UNLESS we hit 40 min warning – both teams will be warned & the start of the next inning will be the final inning

 - Mercy Rule – lessens the chance of having blowouts early in the games (boring for everyone)

 - Max.
 5 runs can be scored per inning (EXCEPT the last inning – no limit)

 - Games CAN end in a tie during the regular season

 - The losing team will ALWAYS kick first at the beginning of the LAST INNING (unlimited runs) – this limits blowouts by the winning team